cmgo412/visual-argument-2021spring/README.md

-# <b>Title Here</b>
+# <b>Head Above Water</b>

-This is the repository for my visual arugment assignment in Composing Digital Media (Spring 2021).
+This is the repository for my visual argument assignment in Composing Digital Media (Spring 2021).
 Because the rationale behind the project is to explore the affordances of [insert], I have decided to [insert].
 All components for the project are explained below. *For more information regarding the assignment, please refer to [assignment.md](https://github.com/cmgo412/visual-argument-2021spring/blob/master/assignment.md).*

 ### Project Proposal